-- Hairbrush.
+- Hair clips or hair bands.
 For those with longer hair, bringing hair clips or hair bands is an idea if you are planning to swim without a cap.
-And when you pack for swimming don’t forget your hair brush for glamming-up post-swim as well.

 - Flip flops or poolside shoes.
 You may not fancy going barefoot, or you may have concerns about slipping on poolside.
 If this is the case, pack some flip flops for your walk from the changing rooms to the pool.

 - Locker coins.
-Some pools allow you to bring your bag on to the poolside, but at others there are lockers which usually require coins.
+Some pools allow you to bring your bag on to the poolside, but others have lockers which usually require coins.
 There’s nothing more frustrating than getting to the locker to find out you need a one pound coin or a token.
-Probably worth calling ahead first to ask the receptionist what you need for the lockers.
+It’s probably worth calling ahead first to ask the receptionist what you need for the lockers.

 - Water bottle.
 Swimming is a form of exercise.
 When you swim it’s important to keep hydrated.
 In a pool you won’t notice how much you sweat and therefore how much water you lose.
 Remember to bring a water bottle, keep it on the side of the pool and take regular sips.

 - Snacks.
 Pack a small snack such as a banana for straight after your swim.
 This will help to replace energy burnt, while reducing the risk of raiding the vending machines post-swim.